lbl-srg/obc/specification/source/executiveSummary.rst

 and comfort.
-Current versions of energy standards and codes, such as ASHRAE 90.1 and the California Energy Code, Title 24, require specific algorithms and are expected to adopt or reference Guideline 36 sequences as awareness of the Standard grows.
+Current versions of energy standards and codes, such as ASHRAE 90.1 and the California Energy Code, Title 24, require specific algorithms and are expected to adopt or reference Guideline 36 sequences as awareness of the Guideline grows.

 Project Purpose